Fragmen

 Fragmen (Fragment) is a 2014 album by Malaysian singer Siti Nurhaliza.
-It was her 16th studio album and her 15th Malay-language album, released physically on 30 June 2014 by Universal Music Group (Malaysia) in a collaboration with her own record company, Siti Nurhaliza Productions.
+It was her 17th studio album and her 16th Malay-language album, released physically on 30 June 2014 by Universal Music Malaysia and her own Siti Nurhaliza Productions.
 Most of the songs in the album is inspired by her life and experiences.
 The production of the album saw a collaboration between Malaysian and Indonesian composers, lyricists and producers.

 Fragmen has spawned four singles for the Malaysian market, "Lebih Indah" ("More Meaningful"), "Jaga Dia Untukku" ("Take Care of Him for Me"), "Terbaik Bagimu" ("The Best for You") and "Seluruh Cinta" ("All of Love").
 In 2014, "Lebih Indah" received two nominations from 2014 World Music Awards in the category of World's Best Song and World's Best Music Video.
 In the same year, on 17 October, "Lebih Indah" also enabled Siti to win Best Artist (Female) and Best Song (Malaysia) awards from 2014 Anugerah Planet Muzik.
 Four days later, on 21 October, Fragmen and its singles were nominated in six different categories for 2014 Anugerah Industri Muzik.
 On 6 December, "Lebih Indah" and Fragmen also enabled Siti to win the Best Vocal Performance in a Song (Female) and Best Album from the 2014 Anugerah Industri Muzik.
 Her winning for "Lebih Indah" also marked the 12th time Siti winning the Best Vocal Performance in Song (Female) category.

 On 21 October 2014, Fragmen was officially launched in Indonesia.
 Additional track, a duet with Cakra Khan, "Seluruh Cinta" was released as Fragmen's first single for the Indonesian market on the same day.

 As of 27 August 2014, the album has been certified Platinum after it has been shipped for more than 10 000 copies.
 Less than three months later, Fragmen is estimated to be sold around 50 000 copies.